 v.
 Search engine

 The Victorian Web does have an efficient search facility, provided by Google.
-It is on the homepage, at the foot of the diamond arrangement of tiles, on the right.
-If you have been unable to find exactly what you are looking for, enter your search term here.
+The link to this is on the homepage, at the foot of the diamond arrangement of tiles.
+If you've been unable to find exactly what you're looking for, click on this, and a search box will come up, into which you can then enter your search term.

 Note: The Victorian Web was established at the beginning of the computer age: you can read more about its history here (yes, please click on the link!).
 It has seen many other sites come and go.
 Our editors are continually updating and sometimes re-arranging our material as new contributions come in.
 Links, whether to material inside our site, or to material on other websites (which we have consulted and cited in our bibliographies), may sometimes have been broken without our realising it.
 Please notify the webmaster if you find such links.
 Happy exploring!